Allen Shapiro: Media industries

-In 1999, Shapiro helped shape a merger between Gold/Miller Management and Atlas Entertainment, that formed Mosaic Media Investment Partners, with himself as a partner and president of Mosaic Media Group; he subsequently serves as managing partner.
+In 1999, Shapiro helped shape a merger between Gold/Miller Management and film music company Atlas Entertainment, that formed Mosaic Media Investment Partners, with himself as a partner and president of Mosaic Media Group; he subsequently serves as managing partner.
+Early clients included Jim Carrey.
+Tea Leoni, Vince Vaughn and Keenen Ivory Wayans.
+After the merger it acquired Dick Clark Productions.

 Before joining Mosaic, Shapiro was president / CEO of The IndieProd Company, where he arranged the sale of the company to Carolco Pictures Inc. While at IndieProd, the company produced numerous films and television shows including Universal Soldier, Air America, Roxanne, L.A.
 Story, Footloose and All That Jazz.

 In 2004, Shapiro facilitated the leveraged buyout of DCP from Dick Clark, and became CEO of the company.
 Three years later, DCP was successfully sold to RedZone Capital Management in June 2007.
 In October 2012, Shapiro once again became CEO of Dick Clark Productions after the company was purchased from Redzone Capital Management by Guggenheim Partners, Mandalay Entertainment and Mosaic Media Investment Partners.
 Shapiro is the co-executive producer of "Dick Clark's New Year's Rockin' Eve" and co-produces its successor, "New Year’s Rockin' Eve with Ryan Seacrest" with its host.

 Macrovision Solutions Corporation sold its TV Guide Network to Shapiro and One Equity Partners, an investment arm of JPMorgan Chase, for about $255 million in 2008.
 Three months later, in 2009, Shapiro partnered TV Guide and One Equity Partners with Lionsgate, serving as chairman of the joint venture.
 Shapiro was responsible for steering TV Guide's overall business strategy, while also overseeing its P&L operations and long-term growth.

 In 2013, Shapiro and Keshet International formed a joint venture called Keshet DCP, to serve as a platform for the two companies to jointly finance, develop and produce unscripted television programming in English and Spanish for U.S. and worldwide audiences.
 One of the first shows Keshet DCP wanted to exploit was Rising Star, a live talent show using real-time audience voting through a downloadable app.
 Among other DCP productions in 2013, was the American Music Awards followed, in January 2014, by the 71st Golden Globe Awards.
 That month DCP announced a multi-year television agreement with CBS to broadcast the Hollywood Film Awards.